SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: da690d47-3384-4430-a69e-0cd4d3bf80a7
-description: "How to use the Exchange Server 2016 Setup wizard to install the Exchange 2016 Mailbox role on a computer"
+description: "Summary: How to use the Exchange Server 2016 Setup wizard to install the Exchange 2016 Mailbox role on a computer"
 ---

 # Install the Exchange 2016 Mailbox role using the Setup wizard

-How to use the Exchange Server 2016 Setup wizard to install the Exchange 2016 Mailbox role on a computer
+ **Summary**: How to use the Exchange Server 2016 Setup wizard to install the Exchange 2016 Mailbox role on a computer

 Before you install the Exchange Server 2016 Mailbox role, verify the following prerequisites: